jjrboucher/MS-Word-Parser/README.md

     <br>What is an RSID (Revision Save ID)?<br>
     See https://learn.microsoft.com/en-us/dotnet/api/documentformat.openxml.wordprocessing.rsid?view=openxml-2.8.1

-3 - It will extract all the unique RSIDs from the file word/settings.xml and write it to a worksheet called rsids.
-    In this worksheet, it will save the following information to rows (one for each unique RSID):
-    "File Name", "RSID"

-3 - It will extract all known relevant metadata from the files docProps/app.xml and docProps/core.xml
+2 - It will extract all known relevant metadata from the files docProps/app.xml and docProps/core.xml
     and write it to a worksheet called metadata.
-    In this worksheet, it will save the following information to a row:
+    In this worksheet, it will save the following information to a row:<br><br>
     "File Name", "Author", "Created Date","Last Modified By","Modified Date","Last Printed Date","Manager","Company",
     "Revision","Total Editing Time","Pages","Paragraphs","Lines","Words","Characters","Characters With Spaces",
     "Title","Subject","Keywords","Description","Application","App Version","Template","Doc Security","Category",
-    "contentStatus"</h6>
+    "contentStatus"

+3 - It will extract a list of all the files within the zip file and save it to a worksheet called XML_files.
+    In this worksheet, it will save the following information to a row:<br><br>
+    "File Name", "XML", "Modified Time (UTC)", "Size (bytes)", "MD5Hash"<br><br>
+    If the modified time is blank, it will show "nil" for value.
+Otherwise, it shows the date/time (UTC) that it was modfiied.
+    This should always be a nil value.
+The only time the author has seen an actual date is when the DOCX was renamed to ZIP, opened with WinZip and an XML file was edited within the zip and saved (and ZIP resaved).
+This results in that XML file now having a modified date of when the XML file in the ZIP was modified.
+This is not normal, and should serve as a red flag that someone may have manually edited the content of the ZIP file(s) with a date/time.

+4 - It will extract all the unique RSIDs from the file word/settings.xml and write it to a worksheet called rsids.
+    In this worksheet, it will save the following information to rows (one for each unique RSID):
+    "File Name", "RSID Type", "RSID Value", "Count in document.xml"<br><br>
+    where RSID Type can be one of the following:<br><br>
+    - rsidR<br>
+    - rsidRPr<br>
+    - rsidrP<br>
+    - rsidRDefault<br>
+    - paraID<br>
+    - textID<br><br>
+    And "Count in document.xml" is as the name implies, it's how many times that RSID is present in document.xml.</h6>

 <h2>Dependencies</h2>